byu-cce270/content/docs/unit2/03_if_statements/if_hw.md

 ##Part 2

-**Objective**:  You are helping a company count the orders of materials they have.
-THey have given you the list, they want you to count it.
+**Objective**:  You are helping a company count the orders of materials it has.
+They have given you the list and want you to count it.

 ###Steps
-1.
+1. Under the line "main for loop", create a for loop that will go through each material in the given "order" list.
+2. In the next line, create a for loop that will read each item in the "Total_order" list.
+3. Now, compare if the material from the "order" list is equal to the item in the "Total_order" list, then add 1 to the item.
+- EX: If steel is in the "order" list and "total_orders" list, then the value for steel in the "total_orders" list should increase by 1 for each occurrence of steel.
+This should be the same for wood and brick.
+4. Print each of the final values for wood, brick, and steel.
+Here are the final values that you should get:
+  - 14 orders of wood
+  - 10 orders of brick
+  - 8 orders of steel

 ---